microsoft/ApplicationInsights-Java/agent/agent-profiler/docs/README.md

 trigger a profile when required.
 Once a profile has been triggered and completed, it will be viewable from the
 Application Insights instance within the Performance -> Profiler section.
-From that screen the profile can be downloaded, once download the JFR recording file can be opened and analysed within a tool of the users choosing.
+From that screen the profile can be downloaded, once download the JFR recording file can be opened and analyzed within a tool of the users choosing.

 ## Configuration